Struct vstd::simple_pptr::PPtr

 This is analogous to normal Rust, where casting to a pointer is always possible,

-but dereferencing a pointer is an unsafe
+but dereferencing a pointer is an unsafe operation.

 With PPtr, casting to a pointer is likewise always possible,